kshiro622/Bamazon/README.md

         password: 'your password here'
     };

-3. Create a MySQL database and tables using the code in schema file
+3. Create database and tables in MySQL using the code in schema file
 4. Install depedencies from package.json file

 ##### Customer App